cabo/notable-tags/draft-bormann-cbor-notable-tags.md

 (TO DO: Obtain permission to copy the definitions here.)

 Some variants of UTF-8 are in use in specific areas of application.
-Tags have been registered to be able to carry around strings in these variants in case they are not also valid UTF-8 and can therefore not be represented as a CBOR text string (`https://github.com/svaarala/cbor-specs/blob/master/cbor-nonutf8-string-tags.rst`).
+Tags have been registered to be able to carry around strings identified as to which of these variants is used, in case they are not also valid UTF-8 and can therefore not be represented as a CBOR text string (`https://github.com/svaarala/cbor-specs/blob/master/cbor-nonutf8-string-tags.rst`).